Reading time: 12 minutes

 When you use the ticket to an adventure that you bought a long time ago, you enjoy the experience more since your mind forgets the pain of paying for it.

-Assume you want to book a trip to Amsterdam.
-When you buy it, paying for it hangs painfully in your mind.
+- Let’s say you want to book a trip to Amsterdam.
+When you buy the package, paying for it hangs painfully in your mind.

-But after some time, you start to forget the pain, as you expect it to be the most spectacular vacation of your life.
-It is this anticipation that is intrinsically joyful.
+- But after some time, you start to forget the pain, as you expect it to be the most spectacular vacation of your life.
+It is this anticipation that makes it joyful.

-Finally, when you visit Amsterdam, you have the impression that you are on an all-expenses-paid vacation.
+- Finally, when you visit Amsterdam, your mind gives the impression that you are on an all-expenses-paid vacation.

 2. Buy More Experiences (Than Things).

-Philosophers have long argued that we should spend money with the primary intention of acquiring life experiences rather than possessions.
+Philosophers have argued that we should spend money to get life experiences, not possessions.
 Seneca, the Stoic philosopher, said:

-Research suggests that buying life experiences is a more cost-effective path to happiness.
+And this is what science says: Buying life experiences is a more cost-effective way to spend money for happiness.

 3. Buy Yourself Free Time.